 Make the check out process as simple as possible (such as them dropping the keys in a mailbox) or if you want to personally collect they keys, make sure to get there BEFORE the agreed time, by about 10 minutes.

 When people are planning to leave, they will always have the feeling that there’s not enough time left, so don’t put extra pressure on them by being late as well.
 Get there early and your guests will be happy!

 10. How to communicate with guests once they’re there

-Don’t try to make friends – most of the visitors, once they arrive, they want to be left alone, but some love it to meet new people and hang out with you.
-Try to see what type of travellers they are and respond accordingly.
+Don’t try to make friends – most of the visitors, once they arrive, want to be left alone, but some love to meet new people and hang out with you.
+Try to see what type of travelers they are and respond accordingly.

 11. How to deal with unsatisfied guests

-No matter how hard you try, you will be unlucky to have them – the unsatisfied guests.
+No matter how hard you try, you will still get guests that won’t be satisfied with everything.
 If you did everything by the book, they will probably only be unhappy about either the presence of some things in the apartment (maybe a painting they consider too much or something like that) or the lack of something (“What?
 You don’t have any extra virgin olive oil???”).

 The problem is that, as dumb as they are, they are upsetting for that particular person, who is very likely to give you a bad review because of it.
 So it’s better to spend a bit on that bottle of extra virgin olive oil and keep your review scores high.